 Everything we know about ourselves and the world is the result of perception.
 Perception is a mix of two faculties: the senses gathering information from the environment and the comprehension of that information by mentality.

-Development of mentality
+Development of Thought

 The goal of mental development is to create an inner mental structure that fully accords with reality.
 Such a mental structure would be an interconnected network of thoughts explaining reality.

-Ethics for mentality
+Ethics for Mentality

 When mentality is used to think about issues and draw conclusions, rational motive becomes the motivation for decisions.
 ‘Mental’ ethics is about having the intellectual freedom and access to information so that science and knowledge can flourish.